 In more ways than one, Islam is the most beautiful religion.
 One of its surprising aspects is that it

-adequately protects the rights of all human beings – men, women, and children – with the apparent aim of creating a harmonious society.
+adequately protects the rights of all human beings – men, women, and children.
+And with the apparent aim of creating a harmonious society.

 Two essential pillars of this harmonious society are the husband and wife.
-The Quran and Sunnah are entirely clear on their duties and rights, and there is a wealth of evidence to show how pivotal the role of husbands and wives is the establishment of a moral and peaceful social order.
+The Quran and Sunnah are entirely clear on their duties and rights.
+And there is a wealth of evidence to show how pivotal the role of husbands and wives is in the establishment of a moral and peaceful social order.

-“He [Allah] has created for you wives from among yourselves, so that you may find tranquility in them, and He has created love and kindness between you…” (30:21)
+“He [Allah] has created for you wives from among yourselves. so that you may find tranquility in them, and He has created love and kindness between you…” (30:21)

 Unfortunately, however, in many societies and cultures, husbands tend to consider their wives inferior and often ignore many of their rights given to them by the Quran and Sunnah.
 Little do they know that violation of the Rights of a wife is a grave sin.